gto76/python-cheatsheet/README.md

 right = [ 0.1 ,  0.6 ,  0.8 ]  # Shape: (3)
 ```

-#### 1. If array shapes differ in length, left-pad the smaller shape with ones:
+#### 1. If array shapes differ in length, left-pad the shorter shape with ones:
 ```python
 left  = [[0.1], [0.6], [0.8]]  # Shape: (3, 1)
 right = [[0.1 ,  0.6 ,  0.8]]  # Shape: (1, 3) <- !